It is not the strongest of the species that survives, nor the most intelligent, it is the one that is most adaptable to change.

-People with a growth mindset – who believe in developing their thoughts, abilities, and skills through dedication and hard work.
+People with a growth mindset – believe in developing their thoughts, abilities, and skills through dedication and hard work.
 They seek learning, embrace failure and see change as an opportunity to grow.

-People with a fixed mindset – who tend to avoid challenges, ignore constructive criticism, and feel threatened by others' success.
+People with a fixed mindset – tend to avoid challenges, ignore constructive criticism, and feel threatened by others' success.

 How To Develop A Growth Mindset At Work?